github/docs/content/issues/quickstart.md

 ![Project table](/assets/images/help/issues/projects_table.png)

-{% else %}
+{% endif %}

 You can use project boards on {% data variables.product.prodname_dotcom %} to plan and track your or your team's work.
 Project boards are made up of issues, pull requests, and notes that are categorized as cards in columns of your choosing.
 You can create project boards for feature work, high-level roadmaps, or even release checklists.
 For more information, see "[About project boards](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)".

 ![Project board with basic kanban template](/assets/images/help/projects/project-board-basic-kanban-template.png)

-{% endif %}

 ## Next steps
 You have now learned about the tools {% data variables.product.prodname_dotcom %} offers for planning and tracking your work, and made a start in setting up your team or project repository!
 Here are some helpful resources for further customizing your repository and organizing your work.

 - "[About repositories](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories)" for learning more about creating repositories
 - "[Tracking your work with issues](/issues/tracking-your-work-with-issues)" for learning more about different ways to create and manage issues.
+- "[About issues and pull request templates](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates)" for learning more about issue templates
 - "[Managing labels](/issues/using-labels-and-milestones-to-track-work/managing-labels)" for learning how to create, edit and delete labels
-- "[About milestones](/issues/using-labels-and-milestones-to-track-work/about-milestones)" for learning how to set milestones for your repository
+- "[About task lists](/issues/tracking-your-work-with-issues/creating-issues/about-task-lists)" for learning more about task lists
-- {% if currentVersion == "free-pro-team@latest" %}"[About projects (beta)](/issues/trying-out-the-new-projects-experience/about-projects)" for learning more about the new projects experience, currently in limited public beta{% else %}"[About project boards](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)" for learning how to manage project boards{% endif %}
+{% if currentVersion == "free-pro-team@latest" %} - "[About projects (beta)](/issues/trying-out-the-new-projects-experience/about-projects)" for learning more about the new projects experience, currently in limited public beta
+- "[Customizing your project (beta) views](/issues/trying-out-the-new-projects-experience/customizing-your-project-views)" for learning how to customize views for projects, currently in limited public beta{% endif %}
+- "[About project boards](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)" for learning how to manage project boards